 Discussion on the opening of the new Information Access Centre

-Danish Business Club held a meeting Ana Brnabić, the Minister of Public Administration and Local Self-Government.
-The minister explained about current reforms, including e-government and there was...
+Danish Business Club held a meeting with Ana Brnabić, the Minister of Public Administration and Local Self-Government.
+The minister explained about current reforms, including e-government and...

 23.12.2016National Conference Organized by the AmCham and NALED

 20.12.2016Conference eGovernment - Serbia without Public Service Counters

 Ana Brnabić, Minister of State Administration and Local Self-Government